 - Patient safety is not fully considered when planning, redesigning and providing services.
-The board should be able to demonstrate that: - patient safety, including ensuring best practice in preventing HAI, is considered and embedded in its Local Delivery Plan and in other strategies - the financial plans and budgets for new developments and changes to services build in the cost of patient safety requirements.
+The board should be able to demonstrate that: - patient safety, including ensuring best practice in preventing HAI and complying with hand hygiene policies, is considered and embedded in its Local Delivery Plan and in other strategies - the financial plans and budgets for new developments and changes to services build in the cost of patient safety requirements - decisions on the location of services and specialties take full account of patient safety issues.